Hope Atherton

 Rev. Hope Atherton (1646–1677) was a colonial clergyman.
 He was born in Dorchester, Massachusetts.
 Harvard Class of 1665.
 He was the minister of Hadley, Massachusetts.
-He served as a chaplain in the King Philips War and got separated from troops during the Battle of Great Falls in 1676.
+He served as a chaplain in the King Philips War and became separated from troops during the Battle of Great Falls in 1676.
 He died months after the battle, aged 30.

 Early life

 Atherton was the tenth child of twelve and fourth son of Major General Humphrey Atherton and Mary Kennion.
 He was baptized on August 30, 1646, in First Church of Dorchester.
 He was one of the youngest of the large family whose patriarch, Humphrey Atherton, held prominent public, judicial, and military positions.

 His father and members of the congregation had established first elementary school supported by public money in the New World in 1639.
 A school that both he and his siblings would have attended.

 His father suddenly died in an accident in 1661, when he was just 15 years of age.

 Some records in Harvard record his name as Sperantious; Hope in Latin.